bigwiv/Biopython-cn/chr11.rst

 3D vector operations, matrix multiplication (left and right) and some advanced rotation-related operations as well.

-As an example of the capabilities of Bio.PDB°Øs ``Vector`` module, suppose that you would like to find the position of a Gly residue°Øs C¶¬ atom, if it had one.
-Rotating the N atom of the Gly residue along the C¶¡-C bond over -120 degrees roughly puts it in the position of a virtual C¶¬ atom.
-Here°Øs how to do it, making use of the ``rotaxis`` method (which can be used to construct a rotation around a certain axis) of the ``Vector`` module:
+As an example of the capabilities of Bio.PDB‚Äôs ``Vector`` module, suppose that you would like to find the position of a Gly residue‚Äôs CŒ≤ atom, if it had one.
+Rotating the N atom of the Gly residue along the CŒ±-C bond over -120 degrees roughly puts it in the position of a virtual CŒ≤ atom.
+Here‚Äôs how to do it, making use of the ``rotaxis`` method (which can be used to construct a rotation around a certain axis) of the ``Vector`` module: